auth0/docs/articles/quickstart/backend/php/01-authentication.md

 ---
 title: Authentication
-description: This tutorial demonstrates how to add authentication and authorization to a PHP API
+description: This tutorial demonstrates how to add authentication and authorization to a PHP API.
 github:
   path: 01-Authenticate-RS256
 ---